How to Complete My File

 January 1st the NEW FAFSA is available, APPLY for the next academic year!

-All documents must be received as well as a valid FAFSA while the student is enrolled, however students selected for verification must submit all documentation within 120 days of the students last day of attendance.
+A valid FAFSA and all documents must be received while the student is enrolled.
+However, students selected for verification must submit all documentation within 120 days of the students last day of attendance.
 After that date the student loses any eligibility of aid for that academic year.

 - Once your file has been evaluated and eligibility determined you may view your Award Letter on “My Shasta”.
 Award letters are progressive and funding is posted as eligibility is determined.

-- Grant funding is based on full-time (12 unit) status, if you are enrolled in less than full-time or if you drop classes during the semester your payments will be adjusted to reflect your current enrollment status, view our chart on the Disbursement Schedule webpage.
+- The Award Letter is based on full-time (12 unit) status, if you are enrolled in less than full-time or if you drop classes during the semester your payments will be adjusted to reflect your current enrollment status.
+View our chart on the Disbursement Schedule webpage for more information.

 - While we make